 Hands down this the best thing to do in Morocco.
 Clamber up the sand dunes of Erg Chigaga as opposed to the more touristy Merzouga.
 The dunes are wilder and you won’t be sharing the view with 100 others.

-18. Make a Pitstop or Get Lost for in The
+18. Make a Pitstop in Mirleft

-…enjoy a sunset at Mirleft’s old Spanish fort hilltop ruins.
+…before turning in for the night at Mirleft’s old Spanish fort hilltop ruins.

 20. Learn to Surf at a Surf School in Taghazout